-According to Ghaffari, Kyriacou & Brennan (2008) whether students can actually apply what they learnt from ethics education to specific practical business situations depends on prevailing cultural norms.
-Concern from a South African perspective is that, as expressed by Rossouw (1997), we live in a challenging society where value systems and moral reasoning are in many instances extremely poor.
-Over past decades, the need for stronger business ethics in South Africa has been frequently expressed, with corrupt, dishonest behaviour, especially amongst those in positions of authority, having become phenomenon's all too familiar.
-Rossouw (1997:1) refers to the words of the late Nelson Mandela, "We are conscious of the reality that corruption in many forms has deeply infected the fibre of our society" (Mandela, 1995).
-Former South African Deputy President, Kgalema Motlanthe, stated that corruption was "cancerous" and "the pestilence of corruption menacing the soul of our democracy is a life-and-death matter on which our future depends" (Laing, 2011:1).
-Formal recognition in regard to this unfortunate environment, resulted in South Africa being ranked 72nd out of 175 countries in 2013 (69th in 2012) by Transparency International, who publishes the corruption perceptions index annually, ranking countries by their perceived levels of corruption existing among public officials and politicians, as determined by expert assessments and opinion surveys (Transparency International, 2013).
+According to Ghaffari, Kyriacou and Brennan (2008), whether students can actually apply what they learnt from ethics education to specific practical business situations depends on prevailing cultural norms.
+Concern from a South African perspective is that, as expressed by Rossouw (1997), we live in a challenging society where in many instances value systems are weak and moral reasoning is extremely poor.
+Over the past decades, the need for stronger business ethics in South Africa has been frequently expressed, with corrupt, dishonest behaviour, especially among those in positions of authority, having become all too familiar phenomena.
+Rossouw (1997: 1) refers to the words of the late Nelson Mandela: "We are conscious of the reality that corruption in many forms has deeply infected the fibre of our society" (Mandela, 1995).
+Former South African Deputy President, Kgalema Motlanthe, stated that corruption was "cancerous" and "the pestilence of corruption menacing the soul of our democracy is a life-and-death matter on which our future depends".
+He further stated that "what we need is a conscious intervention at the level of education to enable our nation to appreciate the devastation corruption is causing in the long term" (Motlanthe, 2011).
+Formal recognition in regard to this unfortunate environment resulted in South Africa being ranked 67th out of 175 countries in 2014 (72nd in 2013) by Transparency International, which publishes the corruption perceptions index annually, ranking countries by levels of corruption among public officials and politicians, as determined by expert assessments and opinion surveys (Transparency International, 2014).